brodsa/mgv-vorau/README.md

 - buttons in the form have different appearence on mobile devices than on notebooks; solution: unsolved

-- style commit: related to css styles
+- style commit: related to css styles; solution: used in refact

 ---